 NEXT PUBLIC OFFERINGS:

-May be scheduled for public presentation in the spring and/or fall of 2017 - contact
+Not currently scheduled for public presentation - contact

 Conceptual Research Corporation